 trazodone (used to treat depression)

-perphenazine, risperidone, thioridazine, midazolam (given by injection), buspirone, clorazepate, diazepam, estazolam, flurazepam and zolpidem (used to treat nevous system disorders)
+perphenazine, risperidone, thioridazine, midazolam (given by injection), buspirone, clorazepate, diazepam, estazolam, flurazepam and zolpidem (used to treat nervous system disorders)

 buprenorphine (used to treat opioid addiction and pain)

+elagolix (used for treatment of endometriosis pain)

+fostamatinib (used to treat adults with low platelet count)

 It is important to tell your doctor if you are taking: corticosteroids including dexamethasone, betamethasone, budesonide, fluticasone, mometasone, prednisone, triamcinolone.
 These medicines are used to treat allergies, asthma, inflammatory bowel diseases, inflammatory conditions of the eyes, joints and muscles and other inflammatory conditions.
 If alternatives cannot be used, its use should only take place after medical evaluation and under close monitoring by your doctor for corticosteroid side effects.